daddyjanno/JeanNoelDrugmand/README.md

 Full-stack Developer, former team leader and manager
 ----------------------------------------------------

 I've been learning to code for 18 months, after switching careers.
-I started with HTML and CSS, then Ruby, Ruby on Rails, JS, SQL @ Le Wagon, and React and Redux @ OpenClassRooms.
+I started with HTML and CSS, then Ruby, Ruby on Rails, JS, SQL @[Le Wagon](https://www.lewagon.com/) , and React and Redux @ OpenClassRooms.
 Self-taught in my first career, audiovisual sector in technical and strategic professions, I know the importance of teamwork, and I rely on my rigor and my team spirit to take on new challenges.

 * 🌍  I'm based in Garches, Ile de France, France
 * ✉️  You can contact me at [jn.drugmand@gmail.com](mailto:jn.drugmand@gmail.com)